munichmakerlab/light-duino/README.md

 A DMX transciver like MAX485 needs to be connected to GPIO 2 (U1TXD) of the ESP

 ## Ext. libraries
+You will need to install ESPDMX and the PubSubClient (it's a fork from the one in the Lib.
+Manager!) as a zip.

 * [WiFiManager](https://github.com/tzapu/WiFiManager)
 * [PubSubClient](https://github.com/Imroy/pubsubclient)